maiabennett/gorilla-cortisol/README.md

 ### PERMANOVA analysis

 ## Installation and implementation
+### Cortisol clustering
+Prior to implementation of BugSeq-er and other analyses, cortisol (fGCM) levels were clustered for all data, per institution, and per individual.
+K-means clustering was conducted using [this file](https://github.com/maiabennett/gorilla_cortisol/blob/main/clustering/cortisol_kmeans.R).
+After clustering, the outputted CortGroups were re-assigned in ascending order within the relevant metadata file(s).
 ### BugSeq-er
 The BugSeq-er pipeline was developed to run using the HOLLAND COMPUTING CENTER (HHC) [Swan server](https://swan-ood.unl.edu/pun/sys/dashboard).
 Detailed steps for the pipeline's use in this analysis can be found [here](https://github.com/maiabennett/gorilla_cortisol/blob/main/steps.md).
 Currently, the only step which must be run locally is Step 4, which creates relative abundance plots (heatmap and barplot) using R and specific packages that are not currently supported by HCC.
 ### TITAN2
 The TITAN2 package was developed to run in R. A general overview of the package can be found [here](https://rdrr.io/cran/TITAN2/f/vignettes/titan2-intro.Rmd).
-TITAN2 analysis for this project was conducted using [this file](https://github.com/maiabennett/gorilla_cortisol/TITAN2/blob/main/cortisol_titan.R).
+TITAN2 analysis for this project was conducted using [this file](https://github.com/maiabennett/gorilla_cortisol/blob/main/TITAN2/cortisol_titan.R).
 ### Regression
 ### PERMANOVA